weinbergerics-ux/AgriTech-ONE/README.md

-# AgriTech-Conference-Perplex
+# AgriTech-ConferenceONE
-The code for a simple website perplex
+The code for a simple STARTUP STYLE WEBSITE CLOUDE APRIL